 1 – Review what data you are storing and why

 The very first question to ask is whether the data you are generating is needed or not.
 Re-engineering your entire data flow can save a lot of money in the long term.
-This process is a about risk management – which is something we’ll come back to time and again.
+This process is a about risk management and document management – which is something we’ll come back to time and again.
 Is the data you are storing valuable enough to warrant the risk associated with it?

 2 – Find out what information you have in the business